 Applied Nanotools periodically measures the optical propagation loss using test structures.
 The test structure is a straight 500 nm-wide silicon strip waveguide with a 2.2 μm-thick cladding oxide.
 Cut-back loss measurements are performed by varying the length of the waveguide from 0 to 3 centimetres, measuring the total insertion loss of each device and performing a linear fit on loss vs. waveguide length.
 Both straight and curved waveguide segments are used.

-The average propagation loss (measured in December and January 2017) for fully-etched 220 nm SOI devices is tabulated below:
+The average propagation loss for fully-etched 220 nm SOI devices is tabulated below:

 Straight Waveguide Loss

 Curved Waveguide Loss

 These results are averaged over two sets of test arrays.
 Each set was separated by 9 mm.
 Detailed measurement data, including spectral scans, can be provided by request.

 If the silicon devices require isolation from the outside environment, silicon dioxide can be deposited onto the device using a chemical vapour deposition (CVD) process.
 Our standard oxide deposition thickness is is 2.2 µm, which is sufficient for most thermal and optical applications.
 The oxide deposition process can be combined with our tri-layer heater metallization process to fabricate active photonic devices that can be controlled with temperature.
 Custom oxide thicknesses up to 3 µm can be requested.